How to use Python in Engee scripts

-In this example, we'll look at the principles of interacting with Python from within the Engee environment and do some graphing exercises.
+In this example, we will look at the principles of interacting with Python from the Engee environment and do some exercises with graphs.

 using PyCall